mfkiwl/gnss-sdr-1pps/README.md

-This fork of [gnss-sdr](https://github.com/oscimp/gnss-sdr) aims at providing spoofing detection capability by analyzing the direction of arrival of the signals transmitted from each GPS satellite transmitting in the L1 band.
+This fork of [gnss-sdr](https://github.com/oscimp/gnss-sdr) aims at providing spoofing detection capability by analyzing the direction of arrival of the signals transmitted from each GPS satellite transmitting in the L1 band and additionally 1-PPS output.
 It is assumed that two antennas are connected to the two inputs of a dual channel coherent SDR receiver -- tests were completed with the Ettus Research B210 -- separated by half a wavelength (10 cm at L1).

 The original gnss-sdr installation documentation is found in [README.original](README.original).